JetenderG/AutoFlipperSite/README.md

 You'll need three things in order for the site to work.

+*MySql Installer*

+Allows the use of MySql a database relationale system .

+>Link for downloading installer https://dev.mysql.com/downloads/installer/

  *MySql WorkBench*

 This program allows user to see the database information and other other such thing.